 Now let’s jump into the details of how to actually build a content model.
-Here is Tendo’s six-step process that we follow when assisting clients.
+Here is Tendo’s six-step process that we follow when assisting clients in creating content models that help drive customer engagement.

 For a customer-focused foundation, begin by creating user task flows.
 In other words, map the specific tasks that users need to accomplish on the page or group of pages.
 List out all the tasks, then rank them from most important to least important.
 Next, break out each task to show what kind of content (text, visual asset, etc.) will enable the user to accomplish the task, including the order of consumption of each piece of content.

 Task flows separate content completely from anything related to design, so they allow you to think about how and what content will best address users’ needs.
 Often when design comes into the equation, that becomes the driving force (because humans are visual).
-But it’s helpful to have a first step that grounds the process before anything that resembles a design, like a wireframe.
+But it’s helpful to complete this first step to ground the process before moving into content model and subsequently wireframe development.

 Key questions to ask when developing user task flows: